 Don’t forget to include documents relating to unusual or catastrophic claims such as theft and casualty losses and losses from natural disasters.
 If you deduct these losses, be sure you include any reimbursements toward your losses when tallying your income.

-- Health Insurance Information – A new twist for tax year 2014 is information on your health insurance coverage.
-If you purchased health insurance through the Marketplace, you will need to bring the 1095-A form issued by the exchange.
+- Health Insurance Information – If you purchased health insurance through the Marketplace, you will need to bring the 1095-A form issued by the exchange.
 It contains the insurance premium and subsidy information for you and your family members.
 Your CPA will use it to fill out other forms that may apply to your situation, such as the Premium Tax Credit form (Form 8962) and the Health Coverage Exemption form (Form 8965).

 If you qualified for subsidies, it may be helpful to have the income estimate used to calculate your tax subsidy.
 Your tax preparer may need that estimate if your income differed greatly from the estimate and you end up with a large subsidy repayment to defend (or refund to claim).